-Standing committees must be populated by university Senators.
-There are 8 standing committees, requiring 87 faculty members, therefore nearly every Senator should serve on a standing committee.
-Remember that it is in committee where the work of the senate is completed.
-The results of this work comes to the Senate in the form of a motion which is presented at one meeting, discussed with departmental colleagues, and voted on at the next meeting.
+Standing Committees must be populated by university Senators.
+There are 8 Standing Committees, requiring 87 faculty members; therefore, nearly every Senator should serve on a Standing Committee.
+Remember that it is in committees where much of the work of the Senate is done.
+The result of this work usually comes to the Senate in the form of a motion that is presented at one meeting, discussed with departmental colleagues, and voted on at the next meeting.

 Reference: BYLAWS OF THE UNIVERSITY SENATE

 - The Senate is composed of 102 members.

 - The representation of the Senate is apportioned as follows:

 - The Chief Academic Officer and the Chief Fiscal Officer of the University.